 After receiving his PhD at the University of Chicago, he was awarded a fellowship by the Princeton University Society of Fellows in the Liberal Arts.
 Since July 2014, he has been Assistant Professor in the German Department.

 His first book Persistence of Folly: On the Origins of German Dramatic Literature appeared in Fall 2018 in the Signale Series published by Cornell.
 Together with Jocelyn Holland, he edited the 2019 German Issue of MLN on the topic of anomalies.
 In addition, he and Denis Feeney are co-editing the collectively written history How Literatures Begin: A Global History (under contract with Princeton University Press).
-Currently, he is developing a research project that explores the impact of natural history on aesthetics and moral philosophy in the eighteenth and nineteenth centuries.
+For the academic year 2019-2020 he will be at the Leibniz Zentrum für Literatur- und Kulturforschung as a fellow of the Alexander von Humboldt Foundation.